MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -DisplayName
-!!!
-Exchange Server 2010

-The DisplayName parameter specifies the display name of the Public Folder Proxy object

-!!!
-Exchange Server 2013

 The DisplayName parameter specifies the display name of the Public Folder Proxy object.

-!!!
-Exchange Server 2016, Exchange Online

-The DisplayName parameter specifies the display name of the Public Folder Proxy object..
 The display name is visible in the Exchange admin center, address lists, and Outlook.
 The maximum length is 256 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String